baltricks/my-ml-learning-blog/_posts/2020-12-20-when-my-ml-starts.md

 ---
-title: How my ML learning began
+title: When my ML learning began
 description: It started with a book - My coding environment -  What I learned
 toc: false
 layout: post